 Horticultural Therapy

-Specific types of plant-based therapies include:
+Types of plant-based and nature therapies include:

 - horticultural therapy